cmrivers/epipy/mers.md

 Where possible, I've been trying to piece together human to human clusters - it's guess-work at best, and I can't promise it's anything close to being correct.

-The (totally unconfirmed) line list is packaged with epipy.
+The (totally unconfirmed) line list from 2012-Feb 2014 is packaged with epipy.

     import epipy as epi
     import pandas as pd